dikoga/reactauth0sample/README.md

 ### How it works

-1- There is a public area in the app root path "/"
+1- There is a public area in the app root path "/"<br />
-2- A login at the top of the page
+2- A login at the top of the page<br />
-3- The login offers sign in/up with user and password + Google IdP 4- When logged in, the root path shows more information 5- The "/profile" path shows the information retrieved from the Auth0 profile transferred in via token, including custom claims
+3- The login offers sign in/up with user and password + Google IdP<br />
+4- When logged in, the root path shows more information<br />
+5- The "/profile" path shows the information retrieved from the Auth0 profile transferred in via token, including custom claims<br />
 6- The "/checkout" path controls the e-mail verification state.
-If the e-mail is not yet verified on Auth0, it will not allow the user to checkout
+If the e-mail is not yet verified on Auth0, it will not allow the user to checkout<br />
-7- The "/googlepeople" path shows the total connections the user has if he/she has signed in with Google IdP 8- The "/protectedapi" path shows how to implement a request to an API that is protected with Auth0 OAuth2.0
+7- The "/googlepeople" path shows the total connections the user has if he/she has signed in with Google IdP<br />
+8- The "/protectedapi" path shows how to implement a request to an API that is protected with Auth0 OAuth2.0<br />